poorichc/A-Metaheuristic-Approach-to-the-Multi-period-Reliable-Location-Problem-in-Time-Varying-Risk/README.md

 This directory comprises the folders containing the source code, data and figures for the research article:
 A Metaheuristic Approach to the Multi period Reliable Location Problem in Time Varying-Risk
 ## Source
-This folder contains the python source code for analysing xxxxx
+This folder contains the python source code for optimizing multi-period reliable location problem:
+* xxx
+* xxxx
+* xxxx

 ## Data